 Cuffie River Nature Retreat - Review Page 1

-The Cuffie River Nature Retreat is owned and managed by a very determined lady, Regina Dumas Sanchez.
-Her mother and father were both born and raised in villages close to the Retreat and the establishment of the lodge is the culmination of a dream she has held for much of her adult life.
+The Cuffie River Nature Retreat is owned and managed by a very determined lady, Regina Dumas.
+Her mother and father were both born and raised in villages close to the retreat and the creation of the lodge was the culmination of a dream she had held for many years.

-Regina never knew the father she resembled so closely and from whom her name was taken.
+Regina never knew the father she so closely resembled and after whom she was named.
 He died when she was just seven weeks old.
 His legacy was a cocoa plantation in the Runnemede valley, in the foothills of Tobago's Main Ridge Rainforest Reserve.
-The plantation had been his dream, and his life.
+The plantation had been his dream and his life.

 After Reginald's death, the plantation was leased to local farmers.
-However, the devastating hurricane of 1963 was a final blow to an ailing industry.
+The devastation of Hurricane Flora in 1963 was the final blow to an ailing industry.
 Cultivation stopped.
-The land was reclaimed by the forest from which it was hewn.
+The land was reclaimed by the forest from which it had been hewn.

-Regina grew up to constant tales about her father.
-She has no recollection of him, but that did not hinder the tremendous bond she always felt.
+Regina grew up to constant stories about her father.
+She has no recollection of him, but that did not hinder the tremendous bond she felt.
 Completing her studies, she became involved in rural development and was the first director of the Caribbean Network for Integrated Rural Development (CNIRD).
 During a business trip to Belize, she spent a weekend with a Mayan family.
 The wholesomeness and simplicity of their natural lifestyle had a material effect on her own attitudes.

-For years, and despite great family opposition to her apparently madcap ideas, she thought about and planned the creation of a nature resort deep in the forest on her father's cocoa estate.
-It was only after she married Anthony Sanchez, a man with construction and engineering experience, that the dream became a reality.
-After four years of very hard work, the Cuffie River Nature Retreat opened its doors to guests in 1999.
+Influenced by the Mayan experience, and despite family opposition to her allegedly madcap ideas, Regina started work, planning a nature resort deep within her father's former cocoa estate.
+After many years of hard work, the Cuffie River Nature Retreat opened its doors to guests in 1998.

-The Retreat is not an establishment you will happen upon by chance.
+The Cuffie River Nature Retreat is not a place you will happen upon by chance.
 It is located three miles from the nearest village; nestled in a tranquil valley whose northern slopes mark the foothills of the oldest protected rainforest in the western hemisphere.

-If you are expecting a beach holiday, forget the Cuffie River.
+If you are expecting a beach holiday, then forget the Cuffie River.
 If you intend to sample a different restaurant every day, or if shopping of any type is on your list of priorities, then forget the Cuffie River.
-If, on the other hand, you want high standards of accommodation and service plus the best Caribbean cuisine on the island and all in an environment that is as close to nature as it is possible to get, then this small property should definitely be at the top of your list.
+If, on the other hand, you are looking for high standards of accommodation and service plus the best Caribbean cuisine on the island and all in an environment that is as close to nature as it is possible to get, then this small romantic property should be top of your list.

-The Retreat is the best part of an hour's drive from the airport.
-Tobago's capital, Scarborough, is 30 minutes away and is the nearest place for supermarkets, pharmacies and other serious shopping (well, as serious as it gets on Tobago).
-Your own transport is mandatory if you are to get the best from your stay.
-The hotel offers a wide range of organised excursions and provides all necessary transport, but a self-drive rental will avoid the cost of taxis to and from the remote location and enable you to get out and explore every corner of the island.
+The Cuffie River Nature Retreat is the best part of an hour's drive from the airport.
+Tobago's capital, Scarborough, is 30 minutes away and is the nearest place for pharmacies and 'serious' shopping (as serious as it gets on Tobago).
+The hotel offers a range of organised excursions, but a self-drive rental vehicle will undoubtedly allow you to maximise your stay at this remote location and the stunning Caribbean coast on which it is situated.